-Web projects such as websites, digital tools and applications are all judged on factors such as, the elegance of their design, the effectiveness of their content, the performance of their efficiency.
+Web projects such as websites, digital tools and applications are all judged on factors such as the elegance of their design, the effectiveness of their content, their performance, and their efficiency.
 But with big web projects, the key to brilliance is much more mundane.

 To produce a dazzling end product, you need to get the boring stuff right: timing and budget.
 The right people need to be involved at the right moments and design, content teams need to have their assets ready at the right time.